Effects of turbulence in the Circumnuclear Disk: Results

 \subsection{Comparing with observations: streams}

-The intrinsic structure in our LTS models consists of tidally stretched streams, which are evident when inspecting the column number density maps (see Figures \ref{fig:LTS_t550_aden_evol} and \ref{fig:convolve}), especially the linearly scaled maps (e.g., top right and bottom left panels of Figure \ref{fig:convolve}).
-However, we can use more sophisticated methods to investigate these features in order to reduce biases when determining which particles correspond to which stream.
+The intrinsic structure in our LTS models consists of tidally stretched streams, which are evident when inspecting the column number density maps (see Figures \ref{fig:LTS_t550_aden_evol} and \ref{fig:convolve}), especially the linearly scaled maps (e.g., right-hand panels of Figure \ref{fig:convolve}).
+These streams have a high density contrast compared to the inter-stream regions: by $1.79$ Myrs, the column number density varies by roughly two orders of magnitude between $1.65$ and $7.65$ pc from the center (see Figure~\ref{fig: density_distribution}) with a median column density at $4.0 \times 10^{21}$ cm$^{-2}$.
+This is roughly an order of magnitude lower than the initial column density of $5.0 \times 10^{22}$ cm$^{-2}$.

-We employed the data clustering algorithm DBSCAN (part of the Python library {\it scikit-learn}, \citealt{scikit-learn}) to categorize the streams in our LTS model.
+In order to apply an objective procedure for characterizing the streams, we employed the data clustering algorithm DBSCAN (part of the Python library {\it scikit-learn}, \citealt{scikit-learn}) to categorize the streams in our LTS model.
 DBSCAN views clusters as areas of high density (i.e., particle concentrations) separated by areas of low density.
-As such, DBSCAN is able to find clusters of any shape, as opposed to the familiar ``k-means'' algorithm, which works better when clusters are approximately spherical.
 There are two parameters to the DBSCAN algorithm: \textit{min\_samples}, which represents the minimum number of points required to form a dense region, and \textit{eps} ($\epsilon$), which determines the minimum number of particles in a neighborhood for that neighborhood to be considered a ``point''.
 The algorithm starts with an arbitrary starting point.
 This point's $\epsilon$-neighborhood is explored, and if it contains sufficiently many points, a cluster is started.
 Otherwise, the point is labeled as noise.
 Note that this point might later be found in a sufficiently sized $\epsilon$-environment of a different point and hence be made part of a cluster.

-We built a routine using DBSCAN and applied it to the set of particle positions that have a density of at least $10^5$ cm$^{-3}$, in order to capture the densest parts of the streams.
+We built a routine using DBSCAN and applied it to the set of particle positions that have a density of at least $10^{5}$ cm$^{-3}$, in order to capture the densest parts of the streams.
 We set \textit{eps}, which determines the neighborhood radius of a ``point'' in a cluster, to $0.05$ pc, and \textit{min\_samples} to $10$.
 All particles within the inner $2$ parsecs of the simulation were removed for this analysis, because the high-density region at the disk's inner edge formed due to the interaction of the gas with the artificial radial outflow.
 Therefore this high density region is ignored for our purposes.